Fredrik Jutfelt

-Fredrik Jutfelt (born 1975) is a Swedish scientist.
-His field of study is animal physiology, and his current research focus is on the effects of warming and ocean acidification on the physiology and behaviour of fish.
-He is a professor at the Department of Biology at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway, where he is the leader of the animal physiology section.
-His research group is called the Jutfelt Fish Ecophysiology Lab, and they investigate how fish respond physiologically and behaviourally to changes in the environment.
-Much of the research is based on laboratory studies of zebrafish, and he has built a zebrafish research facility at NTNU.
-The research group also studies the impacts of climate change on marine animals.
+Fredrik Jutfelt (born 1975) is a Swedish scientist and animal physiologist.
+He is a professor at the Department of Biological & Environmental Sciences at the University of Gothenburg in Sweden and former professor at the Department of Biology at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
+His research group, the Jutfelt Fish Ecophysiology Lab, investigates how fish respond physiologically and behaviourally to changes in the environment, with a particular focus on the effects of ocean warming and ocean acidification on the physiology and behaviour of fish.
+Much of the research is based on laboratory studies of zebrafish, and the group also studies the impacts of climate change on various other marine animals.

-He has received the research grant ERC Consolidator from the European Research Council for the years 2021–2026 (2 million Euro).

-Jutfelt has been active in detecting and countering data fabrication and scientific misconduct, which has led to retractions of articles including from the prestigious scientific journal Science.

-In 2006 he graduated with a PhD at the University of Gothenburg, Sweden, with the thesis The intestinal epithelium of salmonids : transepithelial transport, barrier function and bacterial interactions.
+In 2006, Jutfelt graduated with a PhD from the University of Gothenburg, Sweden, with the thesis titled "The intestinal epithelium of salmonids: transepithelial transport, barrier function and bacterial interactions."
 After finishing his PhD, he was a postdoc at the University of Gothenburg in collaboration with the Norwegian Institute of Marine Research in Bergen, Norway.
+During his PhD and postdoc, his research topic was animal physiology, and specifically on epithelial physiology in fish.
 In 2010–2014 he was employed as an assistant professor at the University of Gothenburg, and in 2015 he was employed as an associate professor at the Department of Biology, NTNU, where he was promoted to full professor in 2021.

 Jutfelt was a member of the NTNU Outstanding Academic Fellows Programme during 2017–2021.
 The participants of this group are scientists who are internationally recognized in their field.

-During his PhD and postdoc, his research topic was animal physiology, and specifically on epithelial physiology in fish.
+In 2022, he was elected as a member of The Royal Norwegian Society of Sciences and Letters.